 These kinesthetic skills will cross over into the sporting environment, allowing your body to adapt and adjust to the movements you demand with greater efficiency

 Balance is created by sensing when we get out of balance and then reacting to restore balance, with dynamic movement.
-Range of movement, strength and agility for recoveries are critical skills: keep in shape!
+Range of movement, strength and agility for recoveries are critical skills, so keep in shape!
 Core strength is especially important, as we have to move the upper body by leveraging the feet.

 Training balance off the snow is a must!
 There are many related sports that develop balance and it can be part of a workout program by including balance boards, Bosu balls and other.